GregFinzer/Compare-Net-Objects/Readme.md

 [<img src="https://github.com/GregFinzer/comparenetobjects/blob/master/PoweredByNDepend.png">](http://www.ndepend.com)

 # Kellerman Software has been purchased by 4Penny.net
-The repository is now maintained here:  https://github.com/sgray128/Compare-Net-Objects
+The Compare .NET Objects repository is now maintained here:  https://github.com/sgray128/Compare-Net-Objects

 # Project Description
 What you have been waiting for.
 Perform a deep compare of any two .NET objects using reflection.
 Shows the differences between the two objects.